Ntaralkar/Restaurant-Analysis/README.md

 date_info.csv: essentially flags the Japanese holidays.

 sample_submission.csv: serves as the test set.
 The id is formed by combining the air id with the visit date.

+I have created a shiny R application which demonstrates restaurant visitors and reservation analysis.
+Please find below Shiny R app link to access it: https://nikhil91.shinyapps.io/Restaurant_analysis/